krfkeith/tart/trunk/doc/source/lib/core/attributes.rst

   :Summary: The base class for all attributes.

-.. class:: EntryPointAttribute
+.. class:: EntryPoint

   :Summary: Designates the `main` method of an application.

-.. class:: ThreadLocalAttribute
+.. class:: ThreadLocal

   :Summary: Indicates that the associated variable is thread local data.